Reed’s, Inc. (NASDAQ:REED) Q4 2023 Earnings Call Transcript

 Reed's, Inc. (NASDAQ:REED) Q4 2023 Earnings Call Transcript March 28, 2024

 Reed's, Inc. misses on earnings expectations.
 Reported EPS is $-1.25 EPS, expectations were $-0.31.
-REED isn't one of the 30 most popular stocks among hedge funds at the end of the third quarter (see the details here).
+Reed's, Inc. isn’t one of the 30 most popular stocks among hedge funds at the end of the third quarter (see the details here).

 Operator: Good afternoon. and welcome to Reed's Fourth Quarter and Full Year 2023 Earnings Conference Call for the Three and 12 months ended December 31st, 2023.
 My name is Gary and I will be your conference call operator for today.
 We will have prepared remarks from Norman Snyder, Reed's Chief Executive Officer; and Joann Tinnelly, Reed's Chief Financial Officer.
 Following their remarks, they will take your questions.
 I would like to remind listeners that this conference call will include forward-looking statements.
 Forward-looking statements are only current predictions and are subject to known and unknown risks, uncertainties, and other factors that may cause actual results, levels, or activity, performance, or achievements to be materially different from those anticipated by such statements.